Dismantling Diet Culture

 In an emergency, call: 000

-Diet culture is a societal belief system that equates thinness, appearance, and body size with health, morality, and personal worth.
-It consists of a set of shifting myths about food and eating that prioritises thinness over health, moralise food choices, pathologise higher-weight bodies, and generate a pervasive fear of fatness.
+Diet culture is a belief system in society.
+It equates thinness, appearance, and body size with health, morality, and personal worth.

-Diet culture promotes a narrow “ideal” body type; usually thin, white, heterosexual, cisgendered, and able-bodied; and pressures individuals to achieve or maintain it at all costs.
-By its standards, no matter how much effort you put in or how much weight you lose, you are never “thin” enough — or, paradoxically, you’re “too thin”.
-This unattainable pursuit keeps society trapped in a cycle of dissatisfaction.
-It’s like the phrase used by opioid users, “chasing the dragon”; a relentless chase for an elusive high that can never fully be recaptured.
+Diet culture promotes a narrow "ideal" body type.
+Usually thin, white, straight, cisgender, and able-bodied, it pressures individuals to achieve or maintain it at all costs.
+By its standards, no matter how much effort you put in or how much weight you lose, you are never “thin” enough.
+Or, paradoxically, you are “too thin”.

 Who Does Diet Culture Affect